STORIES

 This year, four outstanding films were recognized:

-Featuring the artistry of Sacha Jafri, this poetry film explores the transformative and communal power of creative expression.
+Not Alone - Maryam Ghouth & Arash Behzad.
+Featuring the mesmerizing artistry of Sacha Jafri, Not Alone is a poetry film that explores the transformative and communal power of creative expression.

-Elementary School Winner: Give It a Try directed by Delight Ratesh Mc’Dan
+Elementary School Winner: Give it a try, directed by Delight Ratesh Mc'Dan is a peace poem written and performed in Kenya to foster peaceful Cohesion existence.

-Jeni noted: “I really liked this submission because it is a creative exploration of national pride and a celebration of community.”
+Said Jeni: “I really liked this particular submission because it is a creative exploration of national pride and a celebration of community.”

-Jeni commented: “This is a very clever and uplifting piece that addresses a very serious issue for many young people today.”
+Said Jeni: “This is a very clever and uplifting piece that's addressing a very serious matter for, uh, many young people in today's world.”

 Alexander received the award, stating: “Reading your ‘Last Heartsong’ helped me understand what it means to live with a heartsong—something I’ve struggled with for years.
 Making this film allowed me to mourn my grandfather for the first time and showed me that what I do matters.”
 He concluded: “Thank you for changing my life and showing me I am capable of more greatness than I ever imagined.”